Download Our Flowchart Symbol Reference Guide

 Flowcharts use special shapes to represent different types of actions or steps in a process.
 Lines and arrows show the sequence of the steps, and the relationships among them.
+These are known as flowchart symbols.

 The terminator symbol marks the starting or ending point of the system.
 It usually contains the word "Start" or "End."